magmax/python-inquirer/README.md

 answers = inquirer.prompt(questions)
 ```

-Checkbox questions can take one extra argument {code}`carousel=False`.
+Checkbox questions can take one extra argument `carousel=False`.
 If set to true, the answers will rotate (back to first when pressing down on last choice, and down to last choice when pressing up on first choice)

 {{ inquirer checkbox }}

-## Path
+### Path

 Like Text question, but with builtin validations for working with paths.